Generic name: exenatide (Bydureon) [ ex-EN-a-tide ]

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-pain, itching, warmth, swelling, skin sores, blisters, skin changes, or a hard lump where the injection was given;
+pain, warmth, swelling, an open wound or scab, or other skin changes where the injection was given;

 low blood sugar--headache, hunger, sweating, irritability, dizziness, fast heart rate, and feeling anxious or shaky; or